techspence/techspence.github.io/_posts/2019-03-15-Quick-And-Easy-Ways-To-Protect-Your-Company-From-CEO-Fraud.md

 As the title of this section implies, there is another technique that I have seen attackers use.
 They will use your CEO's name or a variation of their name combined with a random domain name.

 The thing I want you to focus on here is the **sender name**, everything before the @ symbol.
 Again, in this blog post, my made up CEO's name is Jack Carter and the company email is eureka[.]com.

+**I will repeat myself here because it's so important..** Attackers are hoping is that your billing manager or HR rep doesn't pay attention to the sender's information, sees the name, which matches the CEO's name and continues onto the body of the email.
+Attackers are banking on your co-workers just being lazy.
+Encourage your users to stay vigilant and stay aware!

 Ok here's an example of what i'm talking about: